-CDSL is the leading securities Depository in India by number of Beneficial Owner (BO) accounts and by the total number of registered Depository Participants (DPs) as at the end of fiscal 2024.
-CDSL's ultimate aspiration is to empower every retail & institutional investor, DP, Issuers, to participate in the Indian Capital Markets with tools and services that enable them to be self-sufficient or 'Atmanirbhar'.
+CDSL is one of the leading securities depositories in India by number of Beneficial Owner (BO) accounts and by the total number of registered Depository Participants (DPs) as at the end of fiscal 2025.
+CDSL's ultimate aspiration is to empower every retail & institutional investor, DP, Issuers, to participate in the Indian capital markets with the requisite and sufficient tools and services that enable them to be self-sufficient or 'Atmanirbhar' investors.

-As on March 2024, CDSL maintains and services more than 115 million Beneficial Owner accounts in the country.
-CDSL today has a huge network of business partners of more than 580 Depository Participants (DPs) servicing BOs through more than 17,000 locations.
+As on March 31, 2025, CDSL maintains and services more than 152 million Beneficial Owner accounts in the country.
+CDSL today has a huge network of business partners of more than 570 Depository Participants (DPs) servicing BOs through more than 19,000 locations.